Newsletter

 Separately, a Dutch judge on Monday extended the remand of two teenagers, aged 14 and 17, who are suspected of planning to set off an explosive device near or set on fire a synagogue near Amsterdam, prosecutors said.

-The Dutch General Prosecution Service in its Monday statement on the arraignment did not say whether the same group is believed to be involved in the two youths’ alleged attempt on March 20 to set off an explosive device outside the synagogue of Heemstede, a town situated about 15 miles west of the Dutch capital.
+In a March 23 statement on the arraignment, the Dutch General Prosecution Service did not say whether the same group is believed to be involved in the two youths’ alleged attempt on March 20 to set off an explosive device outside the synagogue of Heemstede, a town some 15 miles west of the Dutch capital.

 They were arrested due to a “suspicious situation,” the statement also said.
 Police found a cache of “heavy-duty fireworks” near the place of the teenagers’ arrest, according to the statement.